-Oregon’s Commercial Incentives Explained
+Oregon Commercial Incentives Explained

 The cost of solar has come down by more than 50 percent in the last few years, making solar a better investment than ever before.
 Join over 1,000 Oregon companies have decided to cut their energy costs and gain the solar competitive edge.

-Incentive 1 – Federal Solar Tax Credit
+Federal Investment Solar Tax Credit

-Incentive 2 – Energy Trust of Oregon Cash Rebate
+Energy Trust of Oregon Cash Incentive

 How much you will receive can vary a bit depending on which company services your home.
 Current incentive levels are below.

 Portland General Electric (PGE): $0.30 – $0.55 per watt

 Solar Rebate Qualifications